ipepe/ipepe/README.md

 # Hello there, I'm Patryk Ptasiński 👋

-A pragmatic Software Engineer with over a decade of comprehensive experience, specializing in revitalizing legacy Ruby on Rails monolithic applications by integrating them with Serverless or Microservice structures.
-Recognized for quick learning, effective communication, and managerial skills.
-A steadfast contributor to the open-source community with a proficiency in security and performance optimization.
+Pragmatic Software Engineer with over a decade of diverse experience, specializing in optimizing legacy Ruby on Rails monolithic applications and complimenting them with Serverless or Microservice structures.
+Demonstrated management skills with quick learning ability and effective communication.
+Active in open-source community and proficient in security and performance optimization.

 ## ✍️ Blog & Writing